+Pre-screening note.

-Pre-screening note: Before students are allowed to train in the water, the students will be screened to ensure they have the aquatic abilities to safely take part in waterborne training.
-The pre-screening (in full utilities with approved footwear) will consist of:
+Before students are allowed to train in the water, the students will be screened to ensure they have the aquatic abilities to safely take part in waterborne training.
+The pre-screening (in full utilities with approved footwear) will consist of the following:

 - 1. Complete a 250 meter continuous swim in 30 minutes or less using any stroke. - 2.
 Swim 25 meters to a simulated victim wearing a Personal Floatation Device.
 Once the student reaches the victim he will then tow the victim 25 meters to safety.
 Any stroke may be used.
 This whole evolution should take place in 10 minutes or less. - 3.
 Stay on the surface for 10 minutes without the use of a floatation device.
-Within this 10 minutes, students must show they know how to properly inflate their blouse for at least 2 minutes.

-Special Equipment The unit must provide organic command, control, communications and logistics support to include small craft (CRRC).
+The unit must provide organic command, control, communications and logistics support to include small craft (CRRC).

-- • •

 4 Sets of Utilities 1 Set Gortex

 2 Utility Covers 1 Flashlight

 1 Boonie Cover 1 Whistle

 1 Watch Cap 1 Towel

 2 Pair Combat Boots 1 Pocket Knife

 6 Pair Drawers 3 Pens

 6 T-Shirts (green) 3 Pencils

 6 Pair Socks (green) 1 Wristwatch

-1 Sweatshirt 1 Pair Running Shoes

-1 Pair Gloves (black) with Liners 2 Combination Locks

-2 Canteens with Covers 1 Waterproof Bag

-1 Cartridge Belt Reporting Orders

-Health and Comfort Items

-Sun Glasses

-Sun Screen

-Liberty Attire